Ursaaaaaa/Awesome-Books-ES6-/README.md

 # Awesome Books

 > This is our first pair-programming project in Module 2.
+We created am Application that aloows the USer to Add and Remove books they have read or come across in the MAgic Goose Catalogue

 ## Built With